Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: Enhancing BeamTransFuser Adaptability via Model Compression and Modality Generation

 As shown in TABLE~\ref{tab:param_distribution}, the majority of parameters in BeamTransFuser are concentrated in the multi-modal fusion blocks (i.e., 44.03\%) and all branches (i.e., 55.82\%).
 This observation naturally motivates us to compress these modules to reduce the overall model size.
 However, although the modality-specific branches (e.g., camera, LiDAR, and radar encoders) contribute a certain proportion of parameters, further compressing these branches would significantly degrade model performance due to their relatively simple and compact ResNet-based structures~\cite{he2016deep}.
 In contrast, the multi-modal fusion backbone contains multiple Transformer blocks, which offer considerable redundancy and thus provide greater potential for compression without sacrificing task-relevant information.

 As a result, we prioritize compressing the Transformer-based fusion blocks while preserving the lightweight structure of the modality-specific encoders.
-To this end, we first decompose the multi-modal fusion backbone of BeamTransFuser into four components, each corresponding to a distinct fusion stage containing a multi-modal fusion block, as shown in Fig.~\ref{fig:split}.
-We then apply pruning technique to each component independently, enabling fine-grained compression tailored to the characteristics of each stage.
+To this end, we decompose the multi-modal fusion backbone of BeamTransFuser into four fusion stages, each containing a multi-modal fusion block.
+We then apply pruning in a component-wise manner, where the importance of prunable dimensions and channels is evaluated within each stage and the corresponding substructures are compressed accordingly.